vercel/next.js/examples/cms-webiny/README.md

 - A `rich text` field with the value "body"
 - A `reference` field with the value "Author"

 Next, choose **API Keys** in the sidebar.
 Add an API key with any name and description.
 Select "Headless CMS" and choose a Custom access level for all content model groups with the values `read` and `preview`.
-Save the API token and the Token itself will be revealed.
+Save the API token and the token itself will be revealed.

 You will be able to use the same API token for both published and draft posts.